MicrosoftDocs/memdocs/memdocs/intune/fundamentals/mdm-authority-set.md

 If you haven't yet set the MDM authority, follow the steps below.

-1. In the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431), select the orange banner to open the **Mobile Device Management Authority** setting.
+1. In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select the orange banner to open the **Mobile Device Management Authority** setting.
 The orange banner is only displayed if you haven't yet set the MDM authority.
 2. Under **Mobile Device Management Authority**, choose your MDM authority from the following options:
    - **Intune MDM Authority**
    - **None**